-Rabobank senior analyst Michael Harvey said consumers should be bracing to pay even more as higher transport costs, and higher input costs continued to flow through the food system.
+Rabobank senior analyst Michael Harvey said consumers should be bracing to pay even more as higher transport costs, supply chain disruptions and higher input costs continued to flow through the food system.

-However, there are a number of to keep their shopping bills down.
+However, there are a number of tactics savvy shoppers can employ to keep their shopping bills down.

 Brand switching is one of them.
 It’s no secret that home-brand products are cheaper than branded alternatives, but exactly how much you can save may surprise you.